Salford, Greater Manchester

 Our unique approach with a Learn as you Earn training option ensures a very high 1st time Cardington pass rate.
 This works by committing and investing in our 10 day course, approx 50% of the way through the instructor training course (dependant on the individual) we can issue you with a CBT Down Trained Badge and you start conducting CBT whilst earning and under the close observation of RJH.
 This enables you to gain valuable experience of conducting CBT’s and ensures a better Cardington pass rate.
 Also this option means you get your initial investement back.

-Benefits of the RJH Training Package:
+Benefits of this RJH Training Package:

 Flexible training to suit your pace, choose the level of qualification you require, benefit from our years of training experience and comprehensive training with DVSA qualified Instructors at Salford, Manchester Motorbike Instructor Training.
 We offer a Learn as you Earn training option too.